This section outlines:

 3.1 Guiding principles

-- 2 This Act is to be administered and interpreted in accordance with the following principles
+- This Act is to be administered in accordance with the following guiding principles:

 3.2 Definitions of abuse and neglect